Microsoft Customer Agreement

 Desktops - Microsoft 365

-On the desktops, Jennifer's organisation uses Windows 10/11 and Office 365.
-As I said before, when she renewed her Enterprise Agreement the last time, she chose a mix of Microsoft 365 E3 and E5, which include both these components plus some handy security features.
+On the desktops, Jennifer's organisation uses Windows 11.
+As I said before, when she renewed her Enterprise Agreement the previous time in 2022, she chose a mix of Microsoft 365 E3 and E5, which include both these components plus some handy security features.

 As we analysed Jennifer's situation, we wrote down a few things about her IT infrastructure that could impact her licensing decisions.
 Let's focus on the following two:

-1. In addition to desktops and laptops, Jennifer's organisation uses virtual machines with Windows 10, 8, and 7.
+• In addition to desktops and laptops, Jennifer's organisation uses virtual machines with mostly Windows 10 and 11.
 Those machines are virtualised on their on-premise servers in a so-called "VDI infrastructure".
+This was an issue at the previous renewal as CSP did not allow on-premises VDIs, so we had to review it again.

 As long as Jennifer stayed in an Enterprise Agreement, she didn't need to change anything.

-But if she switched to CSP in the mid-200, both these use cases would become non-compliant.
+But if she switched to CSP now, one of these use cases would become non-compliant.
 Remember, same products, different rules in CSP.

-2. Microsoft 365 E3 and E5 in CSP do not have the "From SA" option; therefore, Microsoft Office Professional Plus usage would also become non-compliant.
+• However, Microsoft 365 E3 and E5 in CSP do not have the "From SA" option; therefore, Microsoft Office Professional Plus usage would become non-compliant.

 Cost and flexibility considerations